kaizen123/fibril_segmentation/README.md

 # fibril_segmentation
-Algorithm for segmenting transmission electron microscopy (TEM) mitral valve interstitial cell (MVIC) images developed at the 2015 Moncrief Internship at the Center for Cardiovascular Simulation, Institute of Computational Engineering and Sciences
+Algorithm for segmenting transmission electron microscopy (TEM) mitral valve interstitial cell (MVIC) images developed at the 2015 Moncrief Internship, Center for Cardiovascular Simulation, Institute of Computational Engineering and Sciences

 The algorithm is broken into three steps: